 Rebuilding Smiles with Dental Implants in Camberwell

 Restore the natural appearance and functionality of your mouth.
-Riversdale Dental offers consultation and installation of for dental implants, helping people smile, talk and eat comfortably.
+Riversdale Dental offers consultation and installation of dental implants, helping people smile, talk and eat comfortably.

 During the 1950s scientists found that titanium could bond to bone.
 Over fifty years of research later this science has been developed in ways which allow us to take advantage of this exciting discovery with dental implants.
 Without compromising adjacent healthy teeth, implant supported replacement teeth allow for complete restoration to a confident smile.